Silk Fabric Care and Sewing FAQ

 Will silk keep you cool?

-Yes, silk is a natural fiber and its breathability will keep you cool in warm weather and warmer climates — tightly woven silk fabrics keep you warmer while looser weaves keep you cooler.
+Yes, silk is a natural fiber and its breathability will keep you cool in warm weather and warmer climates.
+Tightly woven silk fabrics keep you warmer while looser weaves keep you cooler.